 - For bluer white light, use bulbs marked 4200-6500K.

-LED Lights have an extremely long lamp life in comparison to incandescent and fluorescent lights, but they are not immortal.
+LED Lights have an extremely long lamp life compared to incandescent and fluorescent lights, but they are not immortal.
 LEDs will slowly fade over time, just like the rest of us.
 However, LEDs can wear out much faster if they are not installed or maintained properly.
-If an incompatible driver is used, or the LED is overheated, lumen depreciation can accelerate which could eventually cause the overall lamp life to decrease from 80,000+ hours of usage to a mere 10,000 hours.
+If an incompatible driver is used or the LED is overheated, lumen depreciation can accelerate, which could eventually cause the overall lamp life to decrease from 80,000+ hours of usage to a mere 10,000 hours.

-HOW MUCH POWER DOES AN LED LIGHT USE?
+HOW MUCH POWER DOES AN OUTDOOR LED LIGHT USE?

-LED Lights are bright enough to be seen outside during daylight hours, which are why many are now used in most traffic lights, tunnels, and even throughout entire buildings.
-Also, according to the Color Rendering Index (CRI: a metric that measures the quality of lights on a scale from 0-100), LED Lights have been achieved a score of 75+.
-The average LED Light typically scores from 75-85 and some high quality LED Lights can have a CRI of 90+.
+LED Lights are bright enough to be seen outside during daylight hours, which is why many are now used in most traffic lights, tunnels, and even throughout entire buildings.
+Also, according to the Color Rendering Index (CRI: a metric that measures the quality of lights on a scale from 0-100), LED Lights have achieved a score of 75+.
+The average LED Light typically scores from 75-85, and some high-quality LED Lights can have a CRI of 90+.

 LED lights also have color temperatures ranging from 2,500 to 6,500.
 These temperatures describe apparent visual warmth or coolness.
-The warmest being Warm White (2,500K) to the coolest being Daylight (6,500K).
+The warmest is Warm White (2,500K) to the coolest is Daylight (6,500K).
 This range allows LEDs to be incredibly versatile and useful in any setting.

 DO LED LIGHTS GIVE OFF ANY HEAT?

 LED Lights give off 90% less heat than the standard halogen light.
-They do not give off any radiant heat, and in fact are cool to the touch in the direction where light is dispersing.
-However, they do need to blow off some steam every once in a while.
-That is, behind the LED Light conductive heat is released in order for lamp life to be maximized.
-With proper thermal design (such as through a heat sink) this conductive heat release is automatically monitored and managed.
+They do not give off any radiant heat and are cool to the touch in the direction where light is dispersing.
+However, they need to blow off some steam every once in a while.
+Behind the LED Light, conductive heat is released for lamp life to be maximized.
+With proper thermal design (such as through a heat sink), this conductive heat release is automatically monitored and managed.